Azure-for-Startups/Content/Instructional-guides-and-code-packets/Containers-on-Dockers/README.md

 > <img src="media/image20.png" width="326" height="201" />

-Connect to cluster master VM
+#Connect to cluster master VM

 Based on *<https://azure.microsoft.com/en-us/documentation/articles/container-service-connect/> *

 The ssh endpoint of cluster master VM is \[USERNAME\]@\[DNSPREFIX\]mgmt.\[REGION\].cloudapp.azure.com and port 2200.
 Certificate based authentication is used.
 Please use the private key file (id\_rsa.ppk or id\_rsa.pem) we generated earlier.
-If you forget an address, you can find this in your resource group resources by typing “master-ip”
+If you forget an address, you can find this in your resource group resources by typing "master-ip"

 <img src="media/image21.png" width="520" height="222" />